reijjo/todo-with-everything/GITHUBACTIONS.md

 protected_branch="main"
 current_branch=$(git rev-parse --abbrev-ref HEAD)

+# Check if we are on the 'main' branch
 if [ "$current_branch" = "$protected_branch" ]; then
+  # Check if there are any staged files (files that are git added)
+  if ! git diff --cached --quiet; then
-  echo "🚨 Direct commits or adds to the '$protected_branch' branch are not allowed!" exit 1 fi
+    echo "🚨 Direct staging ('git add') to the '$protected_branch' branch is not allowed!" exit 1 fi fi

 ```

+- `chmod +x .git/hooks/pre-commit` to make it executable
-This prevents adding files on the main branch
+  This prevents commiting files on the main branch